 Variations between U.S. States

 While at the federal level, rape constitutes a form of sexual penetration, many states have expanded their rape statutes to include unwanted fellatio, cunnilingus, and anal intercourse.
 Some states divide rape into degrees.
-First degree rape may consist of rape accompanied by unlawful use of force and carries a harsher sentence than second degree rape, which may involve no physical injury other than the rape itself.2 Furthermore, many states do not use the term rape anymore; instead, several states have included rape under umbrella terms such as sexual assault, criminal sexual assault, sexual abuse, and sexual battery.
+First-degree rape may consist of rape accompanied by the unlawful use of force and carries a harsher sentence than second-degree rape, which may involve no physical injury other than the rape itself.2 Furthermore, many states do not use the term rape anymore; instead, several states have included rape under umbrella terms such as sexual assault, criminal sexual assault, sexual abuse, and sexual battery.